 I often use a smoother kale known as lacinato kale.
 Both have worked just fine and both hold their shape beautifully in the soup.

 While delicious on it's own, this Italian winter soup is in my opinion even better when served with a nice oregano crostini for dipping into the soup!
-If you cannot find farro then a small tube pasta shape will work too.